 Refashioning garments into unique vintage-styled clothes and accessories might seem like a task better left to accomplished seamstress, but Mary Jane Baxter, author of "Chic On A Shoestring: Simple to Sew Vintage-Style Accessories," thinks differently.
 Her new book offers easy how-tos for refashioning your clothes into vintage-inspired fashions that anyone new to sewing can handle.
-Read on for tips on a simple, vintage-inspired sweater refashion, how Mary Jane stays inspired and her favorite repurpose of all-time — a £10 wedding dress made from a friend's curtains.
+Read on for tips on customization techniques like a simple, vintage-inspired sweater refashion and her favorite repurpose of all-time — a £10 wedding dress made from a friend's curtains.

 Where do you get the inspiration for your vintage-style accessories and garments?

 I am always on the lookout for inspiration.
 I browse high-street stores, car-boot sales, vintage fairs and shops and read lots of magazines, both vintage and contemporary.
 I’m always on the lookout for old craft and sewing books that are stuffed full of ideas that might have gone out of style and are just waiting to be brought back to life!
 I might see a trim on a vintage dress and think how fantastic it would look on a hat.
 Then I’ll try and make my own version of the trim and give it my own individual twist.

 What are some easy, little-to-no-effort ways to customize a vintage sweater?

 The "Ten Customizing Commandments" from my book Chic on a Shoestring offer vintage chutzpah in a flash!

 Simply replace dull buttons with an array of beautiful vintage ones to completely change your sweater’s personality.
 Try adding a little row of bows to the front of a plain sweater to give it a sweet new look, or hunt out a vintage lace collar and sew it around the neck of a plain jumper with a few simple stitches to give it that old-fashioned feel.